 There are few areas of law more relevant than the law governing the employment relationship.
 Laws regulating employment impact the lives of most people, and many of our social and economic policies are carried out through the employment relationship.
-The William C. Wefel Center for Employment Law at Saint Louis University School of Law provides students with the foundation necessary for the dynamic practice of employment law by offering an extensive curriculum with a broad range of courses addressing the rights and responsibilities of employers and employees.
-Recognizing the additional importance of learning outside the classroom though externships, the Center has established an Employment Law Semester in Washington D. C.
+Recognizing the additional importance of learning outside the classroom though externships, the Center established the Employment Law Semester in Washington, D. C.

-Offered annually in the spring semester, the Program will be available to students enrolled in the employment law concentration program.
-Each student is required to have successfully completed Administrative Law, Labor Law, and Professional Responsibility prior to his or her semester in Washington D.C.
+Offered annually in the spring semester, the program is available to students enrolled in the employment law concentration program.
+Each student is required to have successfully completed Administrative Law, Labor Law, and Professional Responsibility prior to his or her semester in Washington, D.C.

 The Employment Law Semester in Washington, D.C. relies on licensed practitioners employed at the federal agencies where students are placed to act as the supervising attorneys.
 The supervising attorney will oversee the student's work, assuring that it serves both the educational purpose of the placement and the needs of the agency.
 Each student is also paired with an alumni mentor who provides individual support during the semester.
 Mentors will be selected from SLU LAW alumni working in Washington D.C.

 For more information about the Wefel Center for Employment Law and the Employment Law Semester in Washington, D. C., contact Professor Susan A. FitzGibbon at email@example.com or (314) 977-2768.